Johnny Angel (song): Reception

-"Johnny Angel" hit number one on the Billboard Hot 100 on April 7, 1962, during a 15-week run on the chart.
-It was a number one hit on the Top 100 Best Sellers chart in April 1962 as published by Cashbox.
-It charted at number one in both Canada and in New Zealand.
+"Johnny Angel" hit number 1 on the Billboard Hot 100 on April 7, 1962, during a 15-week run on the chart.
+It was a number 1 hit on the Top 100 Best Sellers chart in April 1962 as published by Cashbox.
+It charted number 1 in both Canada and in New Zealand.
 "Johnny Angel" also peaked at number 41 on the UK Singles chart, where Patti Lynn's recording of the song was a slightly bigger hit.

 It sold over one-million copies and was awarded a gold disc.